Friday, March 8th, 2024

 The Land of Lincoln committee will tabulate the results of the judges’ scores and will retain the information until the awards presentation.

 8. DISPLAY: The designs will remain in place to be viewed throughout the weekend.
-Contestants must remove their designs between 12:00 – 3:00 pm on Sunday unless otherwise approved by the Competition Chairperson.
+Contestants must remove their piece no earlier than Sunday morning unless otherwise approved by the Competition Chairperson.

 9. No electricity can be used, but battery-operated props are allowed.

 10. DESIGNS WILL BE DISPLAYED IN A PUBLIC VIEWING AREA.
-ISFA OR THE HOST VENUE WILL NOT BE RESPOSIBLE FOR ANY LOSS, DAMAGE, OR THEFT.
+ISFA OR THE HOST VENUE WILL NOT BE RESPONSIBLE FOR ANY LOSS, DAMAGE, OR THEFT.

 athymelessbloom@yahoo.com or 224-805-2056